PlacidoFranciscoLizancosVidal/Microcysts_paper_code/README.md

 Python file "ablation_main.py" corresponds to the training and validation of the models.

+The rest of files in the root are auxiliar modules:
+- dataset_library.py ``` Extracts uniformly distributed windows samples from the images.
+Implements the Dataset torch class for the loading of samples, returing a balanced dataset.  ```
+- util_loads.py ``` Auxiliar image processing functions for dataset_library (such as normalization of the images).  ```
+- util_models.py ``` Module to load the models from the Pytorch base.
+The de-facto hardcoded drop rate is 0.25. ```
+- util_storage.py ``` Simple class to load and store the json files. ```
+- util_training.py  ``` Implementation of the epoch training and the Early Stopping strategy. ```

 For training, validation and testing, the information of each fold must be set in a .json file as desired.
 In particular, this JSON must contain a list of dictionaries, each dictionary with three components: train, val and test.
 These correspond to training, validation and testing of each fold.
 Inside each entry of the dictionary, a list of paths, referencing the image that belongs to said set in that given fold of the crossvalidation.
 An example of this json file can be found in: "fold_data_example.json"

 This project requires three sets of images: